koooge/embulk-parser-csv_guessable/README.md

-# Csv Guessable parser plugin for Embulk
+# Guessable csv parser plugin for Embulk
 **embulk-parser-csv_guessable** (runtime)guesses and parses csv which has schema in header.

+Csv file sometimes has a schema in the header.
+**embulk-parser-csv_guessable** parses such a csv by using their header as column name.
 This plugin is useful in case of target csv schema changes frequently.

 It behaves as original csv parser when **embulk-parser-csv_guessable** conifgs(`schema_file` and `schema_line`) is not defined.